Oral Presentation The Annual Scientific Meeting of the Endocrine Society of Australia and the Society for Reproductive Biology 2014

 3. Sturt Fleurieu General Practice Education and Training, Adelaide, SA, Australia

-4. Southern Adelaide Diabetes and Endocrine Services, Repatriation General Hospital, Adelaide, SA, Australia
+4. Southern Adelaide Diabetes and Endocrine Services, Flinders Medical Centre, Adelaide, SA, Australia

 Background: Hyperglycaemia on admission to hospital is associated with increased morbidity and mortality.
 This association is strongest in patients without known diabetes.
 We hypothesized that relative hyperglycaemia would be more strongly associated with mortality and morbidity than absolute hyperglycaemia.